UofT-DSI/team_project/02_instructional_team/markdown_slides/02_project_planning_and_impact.md

 # Next Steps Post-Certification

-As you transition from the certificate program, continue to build and showcase your skills.
+As you transition from the certificate, continue to build and showcase your skills.

 ### Strategies for Continuous Growth: